Sharatdevadiga/entertainment-app/Readme.md

 ## API Documentation

 Detailed API documentation is available in the Postman collection included in the repository.
 This documentation covers all endpoints, including user authentication, movie/TV series retrieval, and bookmark management.
+You can access the documentation [here](https://documenter.getpostman.com/view/34641929/2sA3s4kAHk).

 ## Deployment

 The project is deployed on Render, making it live and accessible.
-You can access the live project [here](https://your-project-link.render.com).
+You can access the live project [here](https://entertainment-app-sandy.vercel.app/).

 Feel free to explore the codebase and reach out if you have any questions or suggestions!